 Do you ever feel numb or helpless because of all the problems the world faces each day?

 One only has to watch the news or follow the events of the day online to feel completely overwhelmed.
 Some of the challenges facing the world include ever-increasing threats to our Catholic faith.
 The Church is being accosted on all sides and the culture wars are raging.
 Christians are being persecuted and even murdered around the world, especially in the Middle East.
 We are locked in an ongoing series of ongoing battles over abortion, euthanasia, marriage and immigration.
-The Church has battled the evil of satanic “black masses” in Boston and Oklahoma City the last few years and there was a satanic monument recently erected in Detroit.
 There is a crisis in vocations to the priesthood and in some areas of our country, parishes are nearly empty.
 These are real issues which demand a response.

 What can we do?
 How do we engage?

 Unfortunately, many of us succumb to feelings of indifference and apathy rather than get involved.
 We may think to ourselves that somebody else will take care of these problems as we have enough to handle already or believe the issues don’t really affect us.
 At times, it feels to me like we are living in an isolated little town of our own making called Apathy-ville.

 How did we get here?